A missing dog scenario tortures every dog owner, especially with the anxiety that comes with it.

 Don’t panic!
-There’s a solution, as we’ll discuss how to find a missing dog in this article.
+There’s a solution, as we’ll discuss finding a missing dog in this article.
 Keep reading!

 Steps to Take When Finding a Missing Dog

 93% of missing dogs are usually found, so you have a high chance of reuniting with your dog.
-Here are the steps to take in finding your missing dog.
+Here are the steps to take to find your missing dog.

 Check Your Home

-Check your home and surroundings as soon as you notice your dog is missing.
-The reason is that they might be hiding or even got stuck somewhere!.
+Check your home and surroundings when you notice your dog is missing.
+The reason is that they might be hiding or even got stuck somewhere!

-So make sure you check your closets, cars, basements, and every place in the house.
+So ensure you check your closets, cars, basements, and every place in the house.

 If you’ve done this and they’re probably still hiding, use familiar scents to lure them out.
 Bring out their favorite delicacies or your clothes to attract them.